The 2021 Smart Growth Report Card is coming soon! We will make it available here once published.

 In Vermont, the state’s official policy has been to plan development so as to maintain the historic settlement pattern of compact village and urban centers separated by rural countryside since at least the passage of Act 200 in 1988.
 In addition, the state planning and development goals that were adopted at that time state that “economic growth should be encouraged in locally designated growth areas, or employed to revitalize existing village and urban centers, or both” and that “public investments, including the construction or expansion of infrastructure, should reinforce the general character and planned growth patterns of the area.”

 To achieve these goals, the state must focus public investments on facilities, infrastructure and development activities that support smart growth, and avoid those decisions and investments that subsidize sprawl.

-The 2003 and 2007 Smart Growth Report Cards are available to view here.
-Just click on the images to the left or the links below.
+The 2003 and 2007 Smart Growth Report Cards are available to view.

 The 2007 Report Card was designed as a supplement to the 2003 report, and therefore does not include detailed background information regarding existing smart growth laws, programs and policies in Vermont and other states, comprehensive definitions of sprawl and smart growth, or exhaustive descriptions of the various programs and the methodology used to compile and analyze the information.